- 2015 – 2018

 The latter, after being defeated, were forced to release their four million Negroes but also refused to recognize their civil and political rights guaranteed by the Constitution.

-Thus, while the North closed their schools and universities to the Negroes and only admitted them in their electoral colleges with a lot of restrictions, the South, more hypocritical, sneakily looked for a way to close their schools and voting rooms in a more permanent way.
+Thus, while the North closed their schools and universities to the Negroes and only admitted them in their electoral colleges with many restrictions, the South, more hypocritical, sneakily looked for a way to close their schools and voting rooms in a more permanent way.

 The differences in the process of domination resulted in this contrast: the North produced relatively quickly a colored intellectual elite, while the Negroes of the South remained in total ignorance with the rare exception of the young men who were able to take refuge in the big northern cities.